elementary-Inc/blog/_posts/2019-08-31-introducing-elementary-os-5-1-hera.md

 <figcaption>Improved Applications Menu search</figcaption>
 </figure>

 Lastly, we've made both System Settings and system actions like restarting much more discoverable in Hera with greatly improved deep searching from the Applications Menu.
 You can now search for something like "display" and get a list of all the individual features in each pane where the word "display" is used.
-We've also updated those keywords across all actions and settings panes, making them even easier to find-including common alternatives like "reboot" for Restart.
+We've also updated those keywords across all actions and settings panes, making them even easier to find—including common alternatives like "reboot" for Restart.

 ### App Updates